chilcano/service-mesh-workshop/labs/00-k8s/kubeadm/README.md

 This repository contains a `Vagrantfile` to create 3 VMs with Ubuntu to start quickly.

 Previously you need:
-- to create VirtualBox VMsHashicorp
+- to create VirtualBox VMs
-  - Vagrant
+  - Hashicorp Vagrant
   - VirtualBox
-- to create the Kubernetes cluster
+- to create the Kubernetes Cluster
   - Ansible

 ## 1. Create the VMs